BIOS4218 – Field Course in Tropical Rainforest Ecology and Biodiversity

 2. Other master students in biological science at NMBU.
 Applicants will be ranked from their relevance in background and further study (especially the topic for the master thesis).

 Applicants from NMBU have to apply for admission to Single course studies on Master’s level at the latest on the 15. of June.

 Formal prerequisite knowledge

 Students must have been admitted to an MSc program in the biological sciences.

-The course consists of a 3 week field trip to Brazil from 19. august, and 2 weeks of intensive education in Oslo/Ås with labwork, group work, lectures and an excursion to Norsk Hydro in Holmestrand.
+The course consists of a 3 week field trip to Brazil from mid- august, and 10 days of intensive education in Oslo/Ås with labwork, group work, lectures and a short field trip in November.

 Delivery of a project report and mandatory attendance during the field course and at the labs.
 Mandatory course work must be approved before the student can attend the exam.